 Take Note

-- Immediate result.
+- Immediate results

-- Require batteries.
+- Require batteries

-- Some models need to be calibrated.
+- Some models require calibration

 Bacteria Testers

-- Simple instructions.
+- Simple instructions

-- Affordable.
+- Affordable

 Lab Tests

-- Most accurate method.
+- Most accurate testing method

-- Results provided by experts.
+- Results provided by experts

 Lead Tests